natcap/invest.users-guide/source/fisheries.rst

     +--------------------------+-------------+-------------+-----+-------------+-----+-----------------+--------------+--------------+-------------+---------------+

 9. **Population Parameters CSV Folder**.
-The provided CSV folder should contain a set of Population Parameters CSV files with all necessary attributes for population classes based on age/stage, sex, and area – excluding possible migration information.
+The provided CSV folder should contain a set of Population Parameters CSV files with all necessary attributes for population classes based on age/stage, sex, and subregion – excluding possible migration information.
 The name of each file will serve as the prefix of the outputs created by the model run.

 Recruitment Parameters